 Description: A distributor who sells kerosene may obtain a refund for the excise tax paid on the kerosene if the distributor dispenses the kerosene into a storage facility for use in: (1) heating, (2) drying crops, (3) a manufacturing process.

-Citation: G.S.
-105-449.105A(a)(1)
+The storage facility must be installed in a manner that makes use of the fuel for any other purpose improbable.Citation: G.S.
+105-449.105A